JoaoLaimer/JoaoNotes/Penetration Testing/Linux Enumeration.md

 #### `/etc/issue`
 Systems can also be identified by looking at the `/etc/issue` file.
 This file usually contains some information about the operating system but can easily be customized or changed.
 #### `ps` Command
 The `ps` command is an effective way to see the running processes on a Linux system.
-Typing `ps` on your terminal will show processes for the current shell.
+Typing `ps` on your terminal will show processes for the current [[shell]].
 The “ps” command provides a few useful options.

 - `ps -A`: View all running processes
 - `ps axjf`: View process tree (see the tree formation until `ps axjf` is run below)